polkastarter/staking-pols/README.md

 ## User Reward functions

-While the user has staked token, 'internal reward credits' are being earned.
+While the user has staked token, 'internal rewards' are being earned.

-`stakeRewardEndTime` defines the time when reward scheme ends and no more 'internal reward credits' are being earned for staking token.
+`stakeRewardEndTime` defines the time when reward scheme ends and no more 'internal rewards' are being earned for staking token.

 ### userClaimableRewards_msgSender() returns (uint256 amount)

-Over time the user earns reward credits which are (to begin with) only tracked internally within the contract.
+Over time the user earns 'internal rewards' which are (to begin with) only tracked internally within the contract.
 `userClaimableRewards` is the ongoing reward allocation = amount of staked token \* the time since the last stake/unstake transaction was executed.

 ### userAccumulatedRewards_msgSender() returns (uint256 amount)